JustinHuPrime/TCompiler/README.md

 All warning options have three forms, a `-Werror` form, a `-W...` form, and a `-Wno-...` form.
 These forms instruct the compiler to either produce an error if this particular event is encountered (stopping compilation), produce a warning, or ignore the issue.

 * `duplciate-file`: duplciated files given.
 Defaults to error.
-If ignored, later files have no effect.
+If not an error, later files have no effect.

 * `duplicate-import`: duplicated imports in a module.
 Defaults to ignore.
-If ignored, later imports have no effect.
+If not an error, later imports have no effect.

 * `unrecognized-file`: unrecognized file extensions.
 Default to error.
+If not an error, unrecognized files are skipped.